pyagon/pygate/README.md

 ## Disclaimer

 Use this code at your own risk.
+All liability is disclaimed.

 This code is not yet ready for production environments.

+By reading this disclaimer, you agree to the terms and conditions set forth in the license and noted annotations in the code.